FREE THE TRUTH TUKUA TE PONO

 'The threat to Wikileaks founder Julian Assange’s freedom is a threat to press freedom around the world...The UK has an obligation to avoid extradition to a place where he faces ill treatment and torture.'

-He must have done something wrong or they wouldn't be doing this?
+He must have done something wrong?

-The US prosecution has admitted under oath in two separate trials, that they have found no evidence that his publications caused any harm to anyone.
+None of the smears hold up to any scrutiny.
+The US says he 'put lives at risk' but the prosecution has admitted under oath in two separate trials, that they have found no evidence that his publications caused any harm to anyone.
+A number of experts, including New Zealand investigative journalist Nicky Hager, testified that Assange took 'extraordinary precautions' to redact sensitive information and to protect sources.

 The indictment criminalises 'common journalistic activity' - Committee to Protect Journalists.
 The real reason he is being persecuted is that corrupt power is intimidated by the amount of corruption he and his team at Wikileaks were able to reveal.